Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Most disk herniations happen in the lower lumbar spine, especially between the fourth and fifth lumbar vertebrae and between the fifth lumbar vertebra and the first sacral vertebra (the L4-5 and L5-S1 levels).

 Although age is the most common risk, physical inactivity can cause weak back and abdominal muscles, which may not support the spine properly.
-Back injuries also increase when people who are normally physical inactive participate in overly strenuous activities.
+Back injuries also increase when people who are normally not physically active participate in overly strenuous activities.
 Jobs that require heavy lifting and twisting of the spine can also cause back injuries.

-The symptoms of lumbar disc disease may resemble other conditions or medical problems.
-Always see your health care provider for a diagnosis.
+The symptoms of lumbar disc disease may look like other conditions or medical problems.
+Always see your healthcare provider for a diagnosis.

 In addition to a complete medical history and physical exam, you may have one or more of the following tests:

-If these conservative measures fail, you may need surgery to remove the herniated disc.
+If these measures fail, you may need surgery to remove the herniated disc.
 Surgery is done under general anesthesia.
 Your surgeon will make an incision in your lower back over the area where the disc is herniated.
-Some bone from the back of the spine may be removed to gain access to the area where the disc is located.
+Some bone from the back of the spine may be removed to gain access to the disc.
 Your surgeon will remove the herniated part of the disc and any extra loose pieces from the disc space.

 After surgery, you may be restricted from activity for several weeks while you heal to prevent another disc herniation.
 Your surgeon will discuss any restrictions with you.

-Maintaining a healthy weight, participating in regular exercises, and using good posture can minimize your risk for lumbar disk disease.
+Maintaining a healthy weight, participating in regular exercise, and using good posture can lessen your risk for lumbar disk disease.